 The Museum of London The Museum of London, located in the Barbican near the old city walls, opened in 1976 to display the history of London residents, particularly through objects discovered in archaeological excavations.
 The Medieval London gallery covers the period from the departure of the Romans in 410 through the early Tudor age.
-The Collections/Advanced Search allows you to search the thousands of artefacts in the collection by date, keyword, place, and people, including pictures of over 1000 rings, over 900 lamps, from the middle ages.
+The Collections/Advanced Search allows you to search the thousands of artefacts in the collection by date, keyword, place, and people, including pictures of over 1000 rings and over 900 lamps, from the middle ages.
+The Museum will be moving to Smithfield market in the next few years.

 The London Archaeologist The London Archaeologist is a magazine published four times a year that contains short articles about recent research, excavations, finds, book reviews, and news and events.
 The table of contents for issues in the last five years are listed on the magazine’s website, while indices and back issues (except for the last two years) are available through the Archaeology Data Service.